Update on Making Tax Digital for VAT (July 2018)

 Making Tax Digital (MTD) is the biggest change in tax administration in two decades i.e. since Self Assessment was introduced in 1997.

 MTD is the Government’s flagship scheme that requires online tax filing and payment, as well as digital record keeping.
-All business taxes will be part of the scheme, but only VAT currently has an actual roll-out date, with the rest following in 2020 at the very earliest.
+All business taxes will be part of the scheme.

 MTD’s impact on businesses large and small is likely to be significant.
 The Government says the scheme will reduce tax errors and therefore generate £610 million in extra revenue in 2020-21.
 However, HMRC also emphasises the benefits of digital record keeping for businesses, including real-time record keeping.